 Grand Palaces of Rajasthan

 On this Heritage tour of Rajasthan stay at the former residences of the Maharajas of Rajasthan and experience the grandeurs and splendors of the bygone era.
-Your Rajasthan tour operator Vasco Travel takes you on a journey through the glorious past of the grand palaces of Rajasthan and a colorful kaleidoscope of culture, art, architecture and fine dining experiences.
-The 13 days historical tour of Rajasthan makes you feel like the honored guests of the Maharajas of Mewar.
+Your tour takes you on a journey through the glorious past of the grand palaces of Rajasthan and a colorful kaleidoscope of culture, art, architecture and fine dining experiences.
+The 13 day historical tour of Rajasthan makes you feel like the honored guests of the Maharajas of Mewar.

 - Delhi - Explore India's bustling capital by rickshaw in Old Delhi